ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/project-groups.md

 In practice, а Project may belong to one Group, and Areas or Milestones linked to that Group apply to all its Projects.

-*For more details on how [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md) are defined and applied,
-and how their scope is influenced by Projects and Project Groups, see the respective documentation pages.*

 **For example**:<br>
 A company manages various projects — such as Website Redesign, Campaign Launch, SEO Optimization, Mobile App, API Platform, and Reporting Module.